 This is my secret tip.
 You can get a free view of the city at Skygarden.
 However, you will need to book tickets in advance, otherwise you might miss this chance.
 I loved the view, and there is also a cafe where you can get something to drink.

-The best tours in London
+The Best Tours in London

 If you ever wanted to experience London from a different point of view, you can always go for a cycling tour (check ticket prices here).
 This way you get to all the highlights, but you are also being active.

 One of my favorite things to do in a city is a free walking tour.
 I always go with the SANDEMAN organization.
 There are several tours that you can follow, but you can of course always take the standard tour.

 Soccer fans couldn’t be any happier with top clubs such as Chelsea, Arsenal and Tottenham Hotspur in London.
 The latter currently plays at the world-famous Wembley Stadium (online tickets), this is where the English soccer team usually plays.

 Wimbledon is world famous.
 During summer, the Wimbledon tournament is played every year, but if there are no matches, you can also visit the complex with a tour.
 Check prices and tours here.

-Sherlock Holmes Tour
+70. Sherlock Holmes Tour

 If you love Sherlock Holmes, and read the book, then a walking tour with this theme will be great.
 During this tour you’ll visit all the places that you find in the books ánd the BBC series Sherlock.
 You can buy tickets for the tour online.
 Check ticket prices here.